nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-01-app.md

 	* Each animal, if it lives, should get a random chance to move
 		* If it moves it should be to an immediately nearby cell
 * Use the animate-world.js library to animate your world object
-* The animate-world.js library creates a single global function name animateWorld() that takes a world object
+* The animate-world.js library creates a single global function named animateWorld() that takes a world object as a parameter
-* Create an index.html page to link in animate-world.js library
+* Create an index.html page to link to the script files
+* Create a link to the animate-world.js library
-* Create a link to your world.js script
+* Create a link to your world.js script file
 * Create a script element in the index.html and call animateWorld()
 		<body>
 			<script src="http://brickhousecodecamp.org/educationMaterials/workbenchProjects/phase-i/virtual-life-01-app/animate-world.js"></script>